 Napa Valley, California

-Napa Valley Register: locals news
+Napa Valley Register: locals news and events

-The Cork Board: blog about Valley
+The Cork Board: blog about Valley wine news and happenings

 Colchagua Valley, Chile